Physicians and Hospice: A Partnership for Patients

 Your Responsibility as the Attending Physician

-VITAS care plans are dependent upon the attending physician’s approval, and we welcome the physician’s input on care.
+VITAS care plans are dependent upon the attending physician’s approval.
 If you refer a patient to hospice who then designates you the attending physician, you can retain control and bill for care you provide related to the terminal diagnosis.

 As the attending physician for the patient(s) you refer to VITAS for hospice services, you are an integral member of our interdisciplinary team, which has overall responsibility for managing and providing hospice care to these patients.